+Louise Mansfield

+Urban designer and town planner

-Louise Mansfield Urban designer Director, Allies and Morrison
+Director, Allies and Morrison

-As Director at Allies and Morrison, Louise Mansfield leads the preparation of multi-disciplinary urban design strategies, masterplans, planning and design guidance, and character studies, working at a range of scales from site to sub-region.
-Louise has a particular interest in the relationships between the social and spatial, and the implications of these for neighbourhood design.
-Much of her work has focused on character and the importance of built and social heritage in informing future development.
+Louise Mansfield leads the preparation of multidisciplinary urban design strategies, masterplans, planning and design guidance, and character studies at a range of scales from site to sub-region.
+Much of her work focuses on the relationships between the social and spatial, and the implications of these for neighbourhood design, and on character and the importance of built and social heritage in informing future development.
+Community and stakeholder engagement are central to all her projects.